 How to Make the Chocolate Flan

-- Chill overnight.
+If your baking sheet doesn't fit in your fridge (like mine didn't) you can gently use the baking paper under your flan to carefully lift the flan onto a smaller plate that will fit. - Chill overnight.
 Do not try to unmold or slice your chocolate flan before it has had time to chill.
 It will still be too soft and gooey to support itself in the middle and you will end up with a big chocolatey mess.

 - Unmold the chocolate flan by gently lifting the pastry ring off.
-If it is stuck or you are having some trouble, you can run a sharp small knife around the inside of the cake pan to release it.
+If it is stuck or you are having some trouble, you can run a sharp knife around the inside of the cake pan to release it.
 Alternatively, you can gently heat the outside of the pastry ring to loosen it slightly.

 - A classic flan patissier has a thin layer of apricot jam painted on top to give it a nice shine.
 I didn't have apricot jam so I just used strawberry jam.
-You really don't get the flavour of the jam, it's purely for aesthetics, so you can use whatever kind of jam you have or just skip this extra step entirely if you like.
-Melt the jam in the microwave or a small saucepan and then brush it on top of the flan with a pastry brush.
+You really don't get the flavor of the jam, it's purely for aesthetics, so you can use whatever kind of jam you have or just skip this extra step entirely if you like.

 Equipment